daniyalzade/django_reverse_admin/README.md

 inline_type can be either "tabular" or "stacked" for tabular and stacked inlines respectively.

-The module is designed to work with Django 1.10.
-Since it hooks into the internals of the admin package, it may not work with later Django versions.
+The module is designed to work with Django 1.7.4+.
+Earlier versions of django will not be supported

 # Contribtion